Edit Template

 • Strengthening the ability to deal with difficulties.

-• Improving mental and physical health.
+• Improved mental and physical health.

-• Overcoming bad habits and treating psychosomatic disorders .
+• Overcoming bad habits and treating psychosomatic disorders.

 Examples of effects on the body:

-• Decreased blood calcium levels by suggestion.
+• Reducing blood calcium levels by suggestion.

 Ketamine psychotherapy

-• It is conventionally called medical hypnosis .
+• It is conventionally called medication hypnosis.

 Hypnotherapy specialists at the EXPIO center